-- If you are using the logger for the first time, you can use either the default preferences or specify your preferences to apply to all your loggers.
-For more information, see Preferences (page 56).
-You can change these preferences at any time. - Connect your logger locally through your computer's USB port.
-The logger should appear in the Navigator view after a few seconds. - Click the logger that you want to use.
+- To establish communication between the RBRsolo or RBRduet and a computer, open the instrument (see Opening and closing the logger) and remove the housing.
+There is a USB-C connector located on the back side of the logger.
+The supplied interface USB-C cable is plugged into this connector and the other end is attached to the USB port on your computer. - The logger should appear in the Navigator view after a few seconds. - If you are using the logger for the first time, you can use either the default preferences or specify your preferences to apply to all your loggers.
+For more information, see Preferences.
+You can change these preferences at any time. - Click the logger that you want to use.
 Ensure that it contains the sensors you expect to find on the logger by viewing the Information tab in the Properties view on the right side of the Ruskin window.
-For more information, see View information about a logger (page 16).
+For more information, see View information about a logger.